mhdbnbd/NLTK-exercises/README.md

 III.
 Extracting Information from Text

 Extend a chunk grammar to match noun phrases containing plural head nouns.
-Test your grammar with the following sentences:
+Test your grammar with the following sentences:<br/>
 ("many", "JJ"), ("dogs", "NNS"), ("barked", "VBD"), ("at", "IN"), ("the", "DT"), ("cat", "NN")<br/>
 =: (S (NP many/JJ dogs/NNS) barked/VBD at/IN (NP the/DT cat/NN))<br/>
 ("two", "CD"), ("dogs", "NNS"), ("barked", "VBD"), ("at", "IN"), ("the", "DT"), ("cat", "NN")<br/>